elixir-saas/phx-hook/packages/movable/README.md

 * `data-resize-max-width`: Maximum width the element may be resized to.
 * `data-resize-min-height`: Minimum height the element may be resized to.
 * `data-resize-min-width`: Minimum width the element may be resized to.
+* `data-z-group`: An identifier that is shared with other movable elements.
+When an element is interacted with, its `z-index` property will be set so that it is the highest in the group, placing it on top of other elements.

 ## TailwindCSS